dgageot/repet/documentation/workbook-en.md

 ]
 ```

-So let's write our own version of an "Oracle Database" :
+So let's write our own version of an "Oracle Database":

 ```java
 public class Developers {
   public Developer find(String email) {